 When you collect a font it is added to the Quick Collection, a temporary workspace for interesting fonts.

-The Quick Collection is a more persistent implementation of selection.
-In most apps when you accidentally click outside of your selection, your current selection is reset.
+The Quick Collection is a more persistent form of selection.
+A regular selection may be accidentally reset when you click outside of your current selected fonts.
 Because Typeface is focused on exploring fonts and marking candidates as you go, accidentally clearing your selection would be less than ideal.
 That’s why Typeface keeps your collection around until you explicitly clear it.

 How does it work?

-Collect a range of fonts by holding the Shift key and clicking on the Quick Collect corner (or hold down Command + Shift and click on a font).
-Typeface will collect all fonts between the previously collected font and the current one.
+Collect a range of fonts by holding down Shift and clicking on the Quick Collect corner.
+Typeface will collect all fonts between the previously targeted font and the current one.

 Viewing the Quick Collection